How to Develop a Fintech App: Comprehensive Guide

 Step 4: Planning the Technical and UX/UI Sides

 Deciding on a feature set isn't easy, as you most likely won't be putting the entire scope in production from day one.
-It makes sense to invite developers, designers, and other domain experts to brainstorming sessions.
+It makes sense to invite developers, designers, and other domain experts to brainstorming sessions and the discovery phase.
 This way, you'll get more opinions on how to proceed with your fintech app development most optimally.

 As such, you can: